George Sterling: Robinson Jeffers

+Sonnets to Craig, Songs (posthumous edition), Poems to Vera

-Two years later, author Upton Sinclair published Sonnets to Craig, a collection of 102 poems Sterling had written in 1911-1912 to Sinclair's wife, the writer Mary Craig Sinclair.
+Two years later, author Upton Sinclair published Sonnets to Craig, a collection of 102 poems Sterling had written in 1911–1912 to Sinclair's wife, the writer Mary Craig Sinclair.
 That same year 1928, a new edition of Songs by Sterling and with music by "Lawrence Zenda" (the pseudonym of Sterling's lover Mrs. Rosaliene Reed Travis) was published with five songs with lyrics by Sterling not in the prior two editions of Songs.
-Ten years after that, in 1938, Oxford University Press published Poems to Vera, 24 poems Sterling had written in 1910 to Vera Connolly, his young lover in Carmel who later became a "crusading journalist—a stirrer-upper."
+Ten years after that, in 1938, Oxford University Press published Poems to Vera, 24 poems Sterling had written in 1910 to Vera Connolly, his young lover in Carmel who later became a "crusading journalist—a stirrer-upper".

+After Sunset

 The next year R. H. Barlow gathered 43 of Sterling's uncollected poems in the anthology After Sunset.
 All but three of those poems were written from 1921 through 1926, making After Sunset even now 85 years later the only Sterling collection focused on the more modern poems Sterling wrote in his final years.
 Because After Sunset was published in a tiny quantity by a bookstore lacking resources to publicize the book, few scholars were aware of it.
 Therefore, literary critics focused on Sterling's earlier volumes, unconscious of most writings from Sterling's prolific last six years.
-Thomas Benediktsson, for his 1980 book George Sterling, did read After Sunset, but mistakenly assumed that that 43-poem collection contained Sterling's entire "body of uncollected verse," unaware of more than five hundred additional uncollected poems written by Sterling.
+Thomas Benediktsson, for his 1980 book George Sterling, did read After Sunset, but mistakenly assumed that that 43-poem collection contained Sterling's entire "body of uncollected verse", unaware of more than five hundred additional uncollected poems written by Sterling.

+Complete Poetry

 The most important posthumous Sterling publication has been the 2013 three-volume set Complete Poetry, edited by S. T. Joshi and David E. Schultz.
 The first two volumes present the contents of eleven volumes of Sterling's poems and six verse dramas, plus notes about almost every poem.
 The third volume gathers 578 Sterling poems never published in a book before.
 Despite its title, Complete Poetry does not include all of Sterling's verse compositions.

+Letters

 Sterling was a prolific and entertaining letter writer.
 Volumes of letters published to date include the Sterling-H. L Mencken correspondence, the Sterling-Clark Ashton Smith correspondence, and Sterling's letters to his mentor Ambrose Bierce.